LeipeLeon/bwh-ical/README.md

 - [x] retrieve sitemap
 - [x] walk through all urls
 - [x] visit each url to fetch date / time
-- [ ] visit each url to fetch other details
+- [x] visit each url to fetch other details
-- [ ] save those details in a sqlite db
+- [x] save those details to disk
 - [ ] generate an ical feed to disk
 - [ ] deploy to gh-pages
 - [ ] cronjob every hour w/ a github action